ufo2011/NXP-MCUBootUtility/README-en.md

 ![nxpSecBoot_secboot4_bee_encrypted_fixed_key](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_secboot4_bee_encrypted_fixed_key_e.png)

-　　Select "BEE Encrypted Image Boot" in [Secure Boot Type], and then configure all the parameters for signature authentication (if there is a certificate in the local, you can use it without configuration, the software will try to reuse), and then click the [Browse] button to select an original image file (must be XIP image in FlexSPI NOR), select "Fixed Otpmk(SNVS) Key" in [Key Storage Region] Then click the [Advanced Key Settings] button to configure all BEE encryption parameters, and finally click the [All-In-One Action] button to complete the bootable image generation and download operations.
+　　Select "BEE Encrypted Image Boot" in [Secure Boot Type], and then configure all the parameters for signature authentication (if there is a certificate in the local, you can use it without configuration, the software will try to reuse), and then click the [Browse] button to select an original image file (must be XIP image in FlexSPI NOR), select "Fixed Otpmk(SNVS) Key" in [Key Storage Region], then click the [Advanced Key Settings] button to configure all BEE encryption parameters, and finally click the [All-In-One Action] button to complete the bootable image generation and download operations.
 　　The Step6 operation in the above figure is mainly used to confirm one point: whether BEE_KEY0_SEL is set to From OTPMK[255:128] (bit 13 of Fuse 0x460[31:0], 12 is 2'b10).
 After Step6 operation, you can see that the Bootable image downloaded into Boot Deivce is all ciphertext from IVT.
 This example only enables one encryption area.
 Which areas are encrypted are specified in [Advanced Key Settings], and the maximum support is specified.
 3 blocks of encryption.
-　　It is necessary to introduce the following BEE parameter setting page using Fixed Otpmk (SNVS) Key encryption, Set the Region Count and specify the Region range.
-The default is 0 which means encrypted region is the entire image.
+　　It is necessary to introduce the following BEE parameter setting page using Fixed Otpmk (SNVS) Key encryption.
+Set the Region Count and specify the Region range, the default is 0 which means encrypted region is the entire image.

 ![nxpSecBoot_fixedSnvsKeyWin](http://henjay724.com/image/cnblogs/nxpSecBoot_v1_0_0_fixedSnvsKeyWin.PNG)